slacgismo/gismo-cloud-deploy/README.md

 - examples/gridlabd
   - This exmaples runs the [gridlabd](https://github.com/slacgismo/gridlabd) project
 - examples/sleep
-  - This exmaples runs a for loop without doing anything.
+  - This example runs a for loop without doing anything.
 - examples/solardatatools
-  - This exmaples runs the [solar-data-tools](https://github.com/slacgismo/solar-data-tools) project.
+  - This examples runs the [solar-data-tools](https://github.com/slacgismo/solar-data-tools) project.
 It requires a `MOSEK` solver license file to run properly.
 Please check [Include MOSEK licenses](#include-mosek-license) to get more details.
 - examples/stasticclearsky
-  - This exmaples runs the [StatisticClearSky](https://github.com/slacgismo/StatisticalClearSky) project.
+  - This examples runs the [StatisticClearSky](https://github.com/slacgismo/StatisticalClearSky) project.
 It requires a `MOSEK` solver license file to run properly.
 Please check [Include MOSEK licenses](#include-mosek-license) to get more details.

 ### Project files structures

 A project folder must contains four files as below:

 - Dokcerfile
-  This Dockerfile contains all necessay system dependencies.
-If you would like to install any other dependencies other ahtn python packages.
-Please include in this file.
-For example, the `solver licnese file` is copyed from your local folder to dokcer images through this Dockerfile.
+  This Dockerfile contains all necessary system dependencies.
+Suppose you would like to install any other dependencies other than python packages.
+Please include it in this file.
+For example, the `solver license file` is copied from your local folder to docker images through this Dockerfile.
 - entrypoint.py
   When you define your code block folder, this folder has to include a  `entrypoint.py` file with a `entrypoint` function in it.
 The `entrypoint` function is the start function of this application.
 When this application builds images, it copies all the files inside the code block folder (eg.`code-templates`) and pastes them to docker images.
   Developers can include any files or self-defined python modules in their folder (eg `code-templates`).
 Those files, sub-folder and modules will be copied to the Docker images.